A folded model for compositional data analysis: The -Folded Multivariate Normal Distribution

 One might argue that the value of $\alpha$ itself is not a pivotal statistic, in fact it is not even standardized, so a second bootstrap should be performed to obtain the standard error of the estimate for each bootstrap sample.
 In order to avoid this extra computational burden, the parametric bootstrap hypothesis testing could alternatively be carried out using the log-likelihood ratio test statistic in Steps 1 and 4 above.

 Inference for $\alpha$ could also be achieved via the construction of bootstrap confidence intervals.
-For this approach, simply re-sample the observations (compositional vectors) from the compositional dataset and find the value of $\alpha$ for which the log-likelihood derived from Equation (\ref{foldednormal}) is maximized for each bootstrap sample.
-By repeating this procedure many times, we can empirically estimate the distribution of $\alpha$, including the standard error of $\hat{\alpha}$.
-A variety of confidence intervals may be formed based on this distribution (see Davison \& Hinkley, 1997 and R package \textit{boot}).
+For this approach, simply re-sample the observations (compositional vectors) from the compositional data set and find the value of $\alpha$ for which the log-likelihood derived from Equation (\ref{foldednormal}) is maximized for each bootstrap sample.
+By repeating this procedure many times, we can empirically estimate the distribution of $\hat{\alpha}$, including its standard error.
+A variety of confidence intervals may be formed based on this distribution (see Davison \& Hinkley, 1997 and the R package \textit{boot}).
 The percentile method, for example, simply uses the $2.5\%$ lower and upper quantiles of the bootstrap distribution as confidence limits.

 A less computationally intensive approach to obtain confidence intervals is based upon the second derivative of the profile log-likelihood of $\alpha$, that is, the observed Fisher's information measure.
 Assuming asymptotic normality of the estimator, the inverse of the observed information serves as an estimate of the standard error of the maximum likelihood estimator (Cox \& Hinkley, 1979).